Managing Meetings Training

 Managers complain that 30% of their time in meetings is wasted.
 Impromptu drop-by meetings also account for a lot of lost working hours.
 40% of workers cited impromptu meetings as productivity killers.
 Poorly called or run meetings, waste valuable time for any organization.
 The annual cost of bad meetings in the UK has been estimated at a staggering 27 billion pounds.
 That includes time wasters and the results of poor decisions and ineffective action.

 Setting Meeting Objectives

-The course discusses how to plan, and set objectives meetings.
-Other phases such as the location, agenda and planning, other aspects of the meeting will be guided by your objectives.
+The course discusses how to plan, and set objectives for successful meetings.
+Other areas such as the location, agenda and planning other aspects of the meeting will be guided by how effective your objectives are.
 Think about what a good outcome would be.
 Ask yourself,

 - Do I want a decision from this meeting?

 - Do I want to receive status reports?